 If you have an early flight, there’s a Travelodge hotel only 10 minutes’ walk from London City Airport DLR station.

 London City Airport services over 4 million passengers a year, making it one of the largest airports in the UK.
-It therefore has a variety of places to eat, drink and shop.
+Therefore, it has a variety of places to eat, drink and shop.
 On entering the airport terminal, you’ll see the check-in desks on your left, including some self-check-in terminals.
 After that, you’ll need to go upstairs to get to the security gates.

-After security, there’s an Aelia Duty Free with a selection of spirits, confectionary and other products.
+After security, there’s an Aelia Duty-Free with a selection of spirits, confectionery and other products.
 If you’re hungry or thirsty, you’ll find a Caffe Nero, Pilots Bar & Kitchen, Pret a Manger, and other restaurants, bars and coffee shops.
 For shopping, there’s also a WHSmith, WHSmith Book Shop, Boots, Dixons Travel and Ladurée.